Maintaining the Charter

 - Host any combination of at least two of the following per year: club-approved shows, APHA-approved shows or APHA-approved trail rides.

 - Club must maintain 20 members, with at least 10 of those who are also members in good standing of APHA.
+Click here for membership list template.
+It is vital you include the APHA ID# of each member to facilitate determining which members are in good standing.

 - Maintain order within the club.
 If good order is not maintained, or it is deemed that the club’s difficulties (by virtue of discontent or disputes) cannot be resolved, the APHA Executive Committee may determine that it is not in the best interest of APHA to continue to recognize the club.